 Text STOP to stop

 - Enter your desired default opt-out language.
 Make sure to include a valid opt-out term.

 - Click Save settings in the bottom-right corner.

-Each campaign message you send to an AT&T subscriber from a toll-free number will now automatically include your new opt-out language.
+Each campaign and journey message you send to an AT&T subscriber from a toll-free number will now automatically include your new opt-out language.